 French people are often surprised how few tourists come to France in October.
 It is one of the nicest months to visit, with all the amazing sights and monuments of the country wide-open with fewer crowds and relatively decent weather.

-Yes, it can be a bit cloudy and rainy October in Paris, but not having to elbow your way to view the Mona Lisa is worth it.
+Yes, it can be a bit cloudy and rainy October in Paris, but not having to elbow your way to the Louvre to view the Mona Lisa is worth it.
 The autumn leaves are starting to turn in October and the pre-emptive Christmas planning is in full swing.

 It isn’t the most popular month of the year to travel, but if you don’t have to work or be at school, unless you want a big halloween celebration, France can be an excellent place to visit.
 (French people don’t really do halloween.)